HFU-DM-free3D/calibrating/README.md

 8. install open3d (``pip install open3d``)
 9. run the run.py Script e.g. with a command to extract a pcd Json (``python src/run.py --recordings_path [your own path e.g. C:\Users\User\Desktop\Videos] --mkvToolNix_path [your own path e.g. D:\MKVToolNix] --amount_Subs 2 --marker_length 0.15 --sub_path ATLFB --create_pcd_json True``)

-### Info
-The structure of the MKV recordings and names should be as following if there are 2 Subs:

-- recordings/
-  - calibM.mkv
-  - calibS1.mkv
-  - calibS2.mkv
-  - sub_folder/
-    - M.mkv
-    - S1.mkv
-    - S2.mkv
-  - sub_folder2/
-    - ...
-  - ...

-The naming of the sub_folders doesnt matter.
-The Foldername to generate the pointcloud has to be named in the command with the flag --sub_path

-## About
-This repository is created in conjunction with the Free3D project at the Faculty of DM, Hochschule Furtwangen.
-Its purpose is to calibrate three Kinect cameras.

 ## Use as WebSocket connected instance
 9. instead of step 9 above, install the following: ```pip install websockets```
 10. install pyee via ```pip install pyee```